ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

  ```

-2. Add the notification intent settings for the activity.
+2. The Notification intent settings for the activity.
 This setting starts the application when the user clicks the received notification from the notification area.

 ```
 <intent-filter>